People & Planet University League

 Does the university provide funds for student-led sustainability projects?

 The University provides annual funding for student led sustainability projects, such as funds allocated for 6 student interns to enhance the student sustainability community through online and campus activities.
-Examples of student-led projects include example the San Marcos Business Challenge, Green Impact, UN SDG Curriculum Mapping, and Sowing the Seeds of Sustainability developed from the Sustainability Fund.
-See our Annual Report for an overview of some of the projects that took place in 2021/22.
+Examples of student-led projects include example the San Marcos Business Challenge, Green Impact, Green Fingers, UN SDG Curriculum Mapping, and Sowing the Seeds of Sustainability developed from the Sustainability Fund.
+See our Annual Report for an overview of some of the projects that took place in 2022/23.

 Do all staff inductions cover university sustainability policy, strategy and areas for staff to engage?

 The University organises regular induction events for new starters to help better understand their place of work, meet colleagues, be welcomed by senior members of staff, and hear from key contacts from across the University who can provide advice and support on many aspects of working at the University, including sustainability.
+As part of the staff induction session, led by the Academy, there will be an introduction to sustainability at the University.
+The University also provides a range of opportunities for staff to develop their understanding of sustainability and climate and ecological change, and how to implement sustainable practice into their roles at the University and beyond.

 Are invitations extended to recognised Trade Union representatives by way of membership at committees to which the sustainability strategy, carbon management plan and other relevant strategic areas of sustainable development are reported?